• Skip to primary navigation

 How to Teach a Visual Learner

+Ready to learn how to teach a visual learner?
 Do you have a visual learner in your homeschool?
 Are you a visual learner yourself?
 That may make things easier for you as a teacher.
 However, I am not a visual learner at all.
 I learn best through auditory means which makes teaching a visual learner more challenging.

-It took a while to realize that I had a visual spatial learner, once I realized it though, I read everything I could on VSLs.
+It took a while to realize that I had a visual-spatial learner, once I realized it though, I read everything I could on VSLs.
 Turns out my hubby is one too.

 Tips for Teaching a Visual Learner